Hosted by

 scBaseCount

-A continuously updated single-cell RNA-seq database, scBaseCount comprises over 230 million cells (and expanding), spanning 21 organisms and 72 tissues.
+A continuously updated single-cell RNA-seq database, scBaseCount comprises data from over 300 million cells, spanning 26 organisms and 72 tissues.
 150 specified genes to help train your models.

 Tahoe

-The world’s largest single-cell dataset generated and open-sourced by Tahoe, containing 100M cells from ~60,000 drug perturbation experiments.
+The world’s largest single-cell dataset generated and open-sourced by Tahoe, containing data from 100M cells from ~60,000 drug perturbation experiments across 50 cell lines.

 Evaluation

-While the challenge is open, predictions submitted to the Virtual Cell Challenge will be compared to known results from the validation data set to calculate an accuracy score.
+During the Challenge, submitted predictions will be compared to known results from the validation data set to calculate a performance score based on three metrics.
 Participants’ scores will be shown on the live ranking leaderboard in real time as they are submitted.

 We have designed three metrics to evaluate model performance—

-• Perturbation discrimination score to rank predictions according to their similarity to the true perturbational effect
+• Perturbation discrimination score to rank predicted perturbations according to their similarity to the true perturbational effect.

 In October, we will release the final test set for final submissions to the challenge.
-Scoring against the final test set will not be revealed publicly until winners are announced in November.
+Scoring against the final test set will not be revealed publicly until winners are announced.

 Scoring framework